TULiberalArts/Anthropology/pages/undergradaute.md

 Students have the opportunity to collaborate with faculty on field research in locations around the world, from biologi-cal research in Oman, to socio-cultural research in India, to archeological research right here in the Delaware Valley.

-Undergraduate majors in anthropology pursue one of three courses of study: [General Anthropology](http://www.cla.temple.edu/anthro/undergraduate/general/index.html), the [Human Biology track](http://www.cla.temple.edu/anthro/undergraduate/bio/index.html), or the [Anthropology of Visual Communication track](http://www.cla.temple.edu/anthro/undergraduate/visual/index.html).
+Undergraduate majors in anthropology pursue one of three courses of study: **General Anthropology**, the **Human Biology track**, or the **Anthropology of Visual Communication track**.
 Laboratory facilities, internships, fieldwork and experiential learning courses provide students with practical experiences in all of anthropology’s subdisciplines.
 A minor is also available in General Anthropology and in Anthropology of Visual Communication.

 ## Academic Offerings